samuelpratt/Sudoku/README.md

 so please don't judge me too much :-) I know this looks a bit rough!
 The point was for me to have a play with some fun technologies rather than to produce a polished commercial App.

-## How?

-The idea is to use: -
-* An off-the-shelf OCR library, e.g. Tesseract https://github.com/tesseract-ocr/tesseract
-* A basic backtracking Sudoku solving algorithm

 ## //TODO:

 * ~~Work out how to create a basic Android App~~